jwarz/data-scientists-tools/intermediate_r/readme.md

 but there’s no code that decreases the `speed` variable yet, which is pretty dangerous.
 Can you make the appropriate changes?

-**Instructions:**
+**Steps**

--   If the speed is greater than 48, have R print out “Slow down big time!”, and decrease the speed by `11`.
+1. If the speed is greater than 48, have R print out “Slow down big time!”, and decrease the speed by `11`.
--   Otherwise, have R simply print out “Slow down!”, and decrease the speed by `6`.
+2. Otherwise, have R simply print out “Slow down!”, and decrease the speed by `6`.

 If the session keeps timing out and throwing an error, you are probably stuck in an infinite loop!
 Check the body of your `while` loop and make sure you are assigning new values to `speed`.

-**Solution:**

 ``` r
 # Extend/adapt the while loop